VideoSketcher: Sequential Sketch Generation Using Video Model Priors: Introduction

-Beyond diffusion-based generation, we show that our distilled model can bootstrap autoregressive sketch generation by synthesizing additional training data, enabling interactive scenarios such as collaborative co-drawing.
-We also demonstrate that video diffusion models support brush style conditioning, allowing users to control stroke appearance using a simple visual cue.
-This enables brush-level control within a pixel-based generation framework --- a capability usually associated with parametric stroke representations --- and further illustrates the flexibility of video diffusion models for modeling drawing processes.
+Building on our data-efficient, model-agnostic fine-tuning strategy, we introduce a mechanism for brush-level control in generated videos.
+We embed a target brush directly within each frame as a visual cue (\Cref{fig:teaser}, middle), and fine-tune an image-to-video model such that the first frame serves as a conditioning signal, enabling the use of new brushes at inference time.
+The model learns to infer stroke appearance from this visual cue, generalizing to unseen brushes while capturing fine-grained stylistic properties.
+This extends capabilities typically associated with parametric representations to a purely pixel-based setting.

+We further demonstrate interactive co-drawing by applying our training strategy to an autoregressive video model.
+As these models are less mature and require more data, we leverage our adapted diffusion model to synthesize additional training examples, effectively bootstrapping their performance.
 Together, these results suggest that pretrained video diffusion models offer a powerful and flexible prior for modeling drawing processes, providing a new perspective on sequential sketch generation that does not rely on large-scale sketch datasets or explicit parametric stroke representations.